 4. Lender Policies

-Lenders are varied in their requirements.
+Lenders vary in their requirements.
 Banks and credit unions, as well as finance departments of dealerships, all offer different terms depending on perceived risk and lending criteria.

 5. Down Payment Amount